-- Product Type (the type of policy such as term or permanent).
+- Policy Type (the type of policy such as term or permanent).

-- Death Benefit (the amount of coverage being purchased)
+- Death Benefit (the coverage amount being purchased)

 With these 6 parameters, you can get an average life insurance cost.
 However, you still have to calculate the unknown factors below.

 The unknown factors are things that we do not know when running a quote which can affect your average life insurance rates.
 The underwriter will want to know this data below before approving a rate class for your insurance policy.

 - Medical History – your past medical history and any doctor/hospital visits can drastically affect the average cost.

 - Medical Exam Results – the final cost of life insurance will not be determined until the result of your exam results have been reviewed and the carrier knows your health status.